dfederm/dfederm.github.io/_posts/2021-02-28-migrate-homeassistant-zwave-to-zwave-js.md

 ![Rename entity prompt](/assets/zwave-device-rename.PNG){: .center }

-## Final thoughts
+## Issues

-Now despite the Z-Wave JS integration being the "new thing" and the legacy Z-Wave integration being officially deprecated (but still existing), the new integration definitely has some flaws and feature gaps.
+Now despite the Z-Wave JS integration being the "new thing" and the legacy Z-Wave integration being officially deprecated (but still existing), the new integration definitely has some major flaws and feature gaps.
 A list of [known limitations](https://www.home-assistant.io/integrations/zwave_js/#current-limitations){:target="_blank"} is even listed on the docs.
 Some people I've seen even go as far to say that the new integration probably should have remained in beta for some time until it fills some of these gaps and has a better migration story.

 ### Node configuration